himanshubansalfueled/Himanshu.github.io/README.md

 </figure>

 ## Location spoofing in iOS
-Developers can provide an option to enter coordinates from app settings which can be used to mock location programatically.
+In iOS, it is a bit tricky to spoof locations so developers provide an option to enter coordinates from app settings or select locations from list which can be used to mock location programatically.

 ## Steps
 1. Install the app.
-2. Open app settings from Settings app.
+2. Open app settings from native iOS Settings app.
 3. You will find an option to enter coordinates(If added by developer).
 4. Save the values entered and on launching app now, you can see mocked location.